COVID-19

 Coronavirus disease (COVID-19) is caused by the severe acute respiratory coronavirus 2 (SARS-CoV-2), a single-stranded RNA betacoronavirus first identified in December 2019.

-SARS-CoV-2 contains 4 main structural proteins: spike (S) glycoprotein, small envelope (E) glycoprotein, membrane (M) glycoprotein and nucleocapsid (N) protein.52 Most COVID-19 vaccines target the spike protein which allows the virus to enter cells.
+SARS-CoV-2 contains 4 main structural proteins: spike (S) glycoprotein, small envelope (E) glycoprotein, membrane (M) glycoprotein and nucleocapsid (N) protein.51 Most COVID-19 vaccines target the spike protein which allows the virus to enter cells.

 Since its discovery, variant strains have progressively become dominant due to advantages in transmissibility or immune escape from immunity acquired from prior infection or vaccination.
+Future virus mutations are anticipated, leading to new SARS-CoV-2 variants with immune escape, and seasonal factors.52-54

 Pathogenesis

 In most people, SARS-CoV-2 primarily infects cells lining the upper airway and causes mild to moderate disease.
-Individuals with severe disease develop an infection of the lower respiratory tract causing pneumonia and may have poor or mistimed immune responses that cause both local inflammatory responses and a systemic pro-inflammatory state that leads to severe immunopathology.55
+Individuals with severe disease develop an infection of the lower respiratory tract causing pneumonia and may have poor or mistimed immune responses that cause both local inflammatory responses and a systemic pro-inflammatory state that leads to severe immunopathology.57

 People at increased risk of severe COVID-19 disease